act-rules/act-rules.github.io/_rules/document-has-instrument-to-main-ye5d6e.md

 Each test case contains a link to the second chapter of the book so that each `aside` element is a [block of repeated content][].
 Even though [blocks of repeated content][block of repeated content] are not considered by this rule, there is no need to provide a skip link if there is no repeated content to bypass, therefore the examples illustrate situations where the link is actually needed.

-Unless specified otherwise, the [main block of content][] of each test case is defined by its `main` element.
+The [main block of content][] of each test case is defined by its `main` element.

 Due to the differences between the 3 techniques considered here, it is almost impossible to pass all of them at the same time.
 The first few Passed Examples illustrate these differences and passes different techniques.
-The rest of the Passed Examples illustrate variations inside the rule and are mostly based on cases that pass [Technique G1: Adding a link at the top of each page that goes directly to the main content area][tech g1] given that it is simpler than the other two.
+The rest of the Passed Examples illustrate variations inside the rule and are based on cases that pass [Technique G1: Adding a link at the top of each page that goes directly to the main content area][tech g1] given that it is simpler than the other two.

 The examples sometimes group the skip links inside a `nav` landmark (notably when there are several).
 According to [WAI-ARIA authoring practices][navigation landmark], if another `nav` landmark was present on the page (e.g. for site navigation), then each should have a different accessible name.